 Lighting pollution is a serious threat to many types of wildlife.
 Each year, artificial light causes disruption of behavior, injury, and death to thousands of migrating birds, sea turtles and other reptiles, amphibians, mammals, and invertebrates.
 To learn more about the effects of artificial lighting on these animals, go to About Lighting Pollution.

-First and foremost, there is simply NO SUBSTITUTE FOR NATURALLY DARK HABITAT.
-Turning out unnecessary lights is simplest, most effective, and most energy efficient solution to this issue.
-However, for situations where artificial lighting is absolutely required for safety and security, the Florida Fish and Wildlife Conservation Commission and the U.S. Fish and Wildlife Service have teamed up to develop the Wildlife Lighting Certification Program.
-This program is designed to educate the members of the public, the building industry, and government officials how to minimize artificial light impacts to wildlife by using proper lighting methods and identifying appropriate lighting fixtures, shields, and lamps.
+First and foremost, there is NO SUBSTITUTE FOR NATURALLY DARK HABITATS.
+Turning off unnecessary lights is the simplest, most effective, and most energy efficient solution to this issue.
+However, for situations where artificial lighting is absolutely required for human safety and security, there is another solution.

+The Florida Fish and Wildlife Conservation Commission and the U.S. Fish and Wildlife Service have teamed up to develop the Wildlife Lighting Certification Program.
+This program is designed to educate the public, building industries, and government officials on minimizing artificial light impacts to wildlife by identifying proper lighting methods and using appropriate lighting fixtures, lamps, and shields.
 Appropriate wildlife lighting meets ALL THREE of the criteria below.
-For more information on these criteria, click on Certification Process.
+For more information on these criteria, click on Certification Program.

-How to Use This Site:
+How to Use this Site:

-- Communities: To become a designated Wildlife Lighting Certified Community please see our certification process page.
+- Communities: To become a designated Wildlife Lighting Certified Community, please see our certification process page.

 - Grants: There are several potential sources of state and federal funding for long-term lighting improvements.
 To apply for lighting grants, please view Lighting Grants Program.

 - Information: To learn more about wildlife lighting issues and the effects of artificial lighting on wildlife, please About Lighting Pollution and Wildlife Lighting Publications.